Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 The semitendinosus is a muscle in the back of your thigh.
 It works alongside the biceps femoris and semimembranosus.
 It helps with bending your knee, straightening your hip, and rotating your thigh and shin.
 Also, it helps prevent over-bending at the hips.

 This muscle starts from the bottom of your pelvis and connects to the inside of your shinbone.
-The tibial nerve is responsible for controlling its actions, along with other muscles in the hamstring group.
+The tibial nerve and other muscles in the hamstring group control its actions.

 Athletes often injure this muscle, especially during fast running or sudden movements.